 Costa Rica Puppy Mill Investigation

 SENASA) enforcement of the current meager laws that exist to protect dogs and puppies.
-The laws that specifically need to be enforced require anyone who has more than 10 unaltered animals to get a permit from the Ministry of Health and to provide adequate shelter, food, socialization, veterinary care and vaccinations for the animals.JANUARY 2012 - Costa Rica’s animal protection and rescue community is in a battle with the Costa Rican government to put an end to puppy mills.
+The laws that specifically need to be enforced require anyone who has more than 10 unaltered animals to get a permit from the Ministry of Health and to provide adequate shelter, d, socialization, veterinary care and vaccinations for the animals.JANUARY 2012 - Costa Rica’s animal protection and rescue community is in a battle with the Costa Rican government to put an end to puppy mills.
 Their goals are to get government officials to acknowledge the existence of puppy mills in Costa Rica and to demand the Servicio Nacional de Salud Animal’s (

 Tired of waiting for their politicians and law enforcement to act, a coalition of Costa Rican groups, including Costa Rica Guau contacted LCA for help to obtain video footage that SENASA could not ignore; irrefutable evidence of the cruel, unsanitary and illegal conditions at the mills; such as: